InfluxGraph/influxgraph/.github/CONTRIBUTING.rst

 * Write appropriate unit and/or integration tests for new features or changes in functionality - see existing tests for reference.
 Tests that *mock* external services in lieu of writing integration tests will not be accepted.
 * Changes should not adversely affect performance or scalability.
 * Changes should not reduce code test coverage - this is a required check when merging pull requests.
 * Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
-See the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).
+See the `Python Community Code of Conduct <https://www.python.org/psf/codeofconduct/>`_.

 Unit or integration test?
 --------------------------